Undergraduate Catalog

 Office of Student Accessibility

-The Office of Student Accessibility (OSA) identifies reasonable accommodations that mitigate barriers and supports Lewis & Clark students (from the law and graduate schools and College of Arts and Sciences) with physical, psychological, and learning disabilities.
-OSA also provides resources as well as on-campus and off-campus referrals for students seeking support regarding academic strategies, time management, and study skills.
+The Office of Student Accessibility (OSA) provides accommodations, education, consultation, and advocacy for students with disabilities.
+In addition, OSA also provides resources and referrals both on and off campus for students seeking support regarding academic strategies, time management, and study skills.
 OSA is responsible for ensuring that accommodations for students with disabilities are in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990.
 Copies of the Student Disability Policy and Grievance Procedure are available from the Office of the Dean of the College of Arts and Sciences, OSA, and the Lewis & Clark website.

 Symbolic and Quantitative Resource Center (SQRC)

-As part of Lewis & Clark’s commitment to strengthening and advancing the quantitative skills of our student body, the Symbolic and Quantitative Resource Center offers free, informal drop-in peer tutoring for all courses with a quantitative component.
-Our staff of peer tutors includes talented and enthusiastic majors in mathematics, computer science, physics, chemistry, biochemistry and molecular biology (BCMB), biology, economics, and data science, all of whom are referred by their professors for having demonstrated a deep level of knowledge as well as a personable demeanor and ability to clearly explain concepts in multiple ways.
+As part of Lewis & Clark’s commitment to strengthening and advancing the quantitative skills of our student body, the Symbolic and Quantitative Resource Center (SQRC) offers free, informal drop-in peer tutoring for courses with a quantitative component.
+Our staff of peer tutors include talented and enthusiastic students in mathematics, computer science, physics, chemistry, biochemistry and molecular biology (BCMB), biology, economics, and data science, all of whom are referred by their professors for having demonstrated a deep level of knowledge as well as a personable demeanor and ability to clearly explain concepts in multiple ways.

 The SQRC is generally open Sunday through Friday, with both daytime and evening hours.
 Students of all levels and abilities are welcome to drop in any time the center is open; no appointment is needed.

-The center is also a place to work on homework, study for an exam, get assistance with data-analysis software, prepare for the ALEKS placement exam, or utilize the various additional learning resources available.
+The center is also a place to work on homework, study for an exam, get assistance with data-analysis software, prepare for the ALEKS placement exam, or utilize additional learning resources.

 Courses associated with symbolic and quantitative reasoning may be found throughout the curriculum.
 In addition, QR 101 Foundations of Quantitative Reasoning is offered to assist students in preparing for coursework required in many classes that satisfy General Education requirements.